Expand the lists below to see the breadth and depth of content available:

 This fact sheet provides an overview of how the GDPR (which we use as a coverall term to cover GDPR and the Data Protection Act 2018) may be relevant to employment matters.
 It is not intended to be a comprehensive guide to an organisation’s obligations under the GDPR and you should seek specialist legal advice on this from a data protection lawyer.

 Data protection in the UK before May 2018 was governed by the Data Protection Act 1998 (DPA).
 The DPA contained eight basic principles:

 The GDPR is based on similar concepts to those found in the DPA such as “personal data”, “data subject”, “data processor”, but there will be significantly greater importance placed on the legal basis for processing data and the rights of data subjects.

 Under the GDPR, personal data must be (we have added the emphasis below):

 Under the GDPR, businesses must establish a lawful basis to process personal data and document this.
 Lawful bases include:

-There are separate lawful bases for the processing of special category data, which include explicit consent from the data subject and processing which is necessary for carrying out obligations under employment.
+There are separate lawful bases for the processing of special category data and criminal offence data, which include explicit consent from the data subject and processing which is necessary for carrying out obligations under employment.